entando/entando-pipelines/doc/macros.md

                      in the process, sets on it the proper version name and rebuilds the artifact
  - GA-PUBLICATION    publishes the maven artifact for general availability doesn't alter the sources like PUBLISH
- - SCAN-MVN-SONAR          Executes a full sonar scan, including the coverage report
+ - MTX-MVN-SCAN-SONAR          Executes a full sonar scan, including the coverage report
- - SCAN-MVN-OWASP          Executes a full owasp scan
+ - MTX-MVN-SCAN-OWASP          Executes a full owasp scan
- - SCAN-MVN-PREVIEW-TESTS  Executes the tests designed to run on a preview environment
+ - MTX-MVN-POST-DEPLOYMENT-TESTS  Executes the tests designed to run on a preview environment
 ```

 </details>